crm416/crm416.github.io/_posts/2015-11-30-android_from_scratch.md

 In particular, I've cranked through a bunch of the talks from [Droidcon 2015](https://www.youtube.com/watch?v=s3Zc6KvyYvU) and episodes of the [Fragmented podcast](fragmentedpodcast.com) (especially those featuring guests like [Jake Wharton](http://fragmentedpodcast.com/episodes/6/), [Hadi Hariri](http://fragmentedpodcast.com/episodes/20/), and [Dan Lew](http://fragmentedpodcast.com/episodes/3/)).
 Both are great resources.

-(My colleagues have also recommended subscribing to [Android Weekly](http://androidweekly.net/) and monitoring [/r/androiddev](reddit.com/r/androiddev), though these aren't practices that I've regularized yet.)
+(My colleagues have also recommended subscribing to <a href="http://androidweekly.net/" target="_blank">Android Weekly</a> and monitoring <a href="https://www.reddit.com/r/androiddev" target="_blank">/r/androiddev</a>, though these aren't practices that I've regularized yet.)

 **Engaging with this kind of material on a consistent, ongoing basis—from an early date—has been the best investment I've made during the learning process**.
 While this approach won't scale well to solving a specific problem (you typically won't want to interrupt your debugging session by watching a one-hour video), it's incredibly useful for accelerating your learning curve more generally.